kstenschke/doShell/README.md

 ## Commands

-### Mute doShell output
+### Mute output

-To prevent otherwise verbose doShell commands, from printing their result into the shell, the ```::MUTE::``` [modifier macro](#macros) (which is simply a shorthand for ``&>/dev/null``). can be appended to otherwise verbose commands.
+To prevent otherwise verbose commands, from printing their result into the shell, the ```::MUTE::``` [modifier macro](#macros) (which is simply a shorthand for ``&>/dev/null``). can be appended to otherwise verbose commands.